 Improve Your Running Economy

-First, track workouts will help improve your running economy because you’ll push yourself harder and increase the amount of oxygen that you need to consume.
-This will make you more efficient when you then go on longer runs.
+First, track workouts will help improve your running economy.
+You’ll push yourself harder and increase the amount of oxygen you need to consume.
+This makes your cardiovascular system more efficient when you then go on longer runs.

 Break the Monotony of Training

-When you first start a training program, you are probably really excited to go on the long runs, but then as they pop up every weekend, it might start to get boring.
+When you first start a training program, you are probably really excited to go on the long runs.
+And oh, those sweet, sweet easy runs during the middle of the week!
+But then the long runs start to eat up every hours weekend.
+And it’s another loop around the same streets in the same neighborhood, just like the last seven Wednesdays.
+The long slow miles can start to get repetitive and boring.
+But what if you were to go to the local track on Tuesdays?
 Doing something to change things up is a great way to look forward to running again.

 Make Your Race Pace Feel Easier

-Speed workouts on the track are great because you only have to sustain that hard pace for a short period of time.
+Speed workouts on the track are great because you only have to sustain a hard pace for a short period of time.
 And then you get a break for recovery.

-By pushing yourself to do faster paces for short periods of time, it will make your half marathon or marathon pace seem way easier.
+By pushing yourself to do faster paces for short periods of time, your half marathon or marathon pace will seem way easier.

-It will also teach your body that you can push at the end so that when the finish line is in sight at your next race, you can channel all the speed that you used during your track workouts to finish a long race strong.
+It will also teach your body that you can push at the end.
+When the finish line is in sight at your next race, you can channel all the speed you used during your track workouts to finish a long race strong.

 Help You Run With Better Form

-When you are running faster, your form tends to be better because you can’t be sloppy in order to run efficiently.
+When you are running faster, your form tends to be better because you can’t afford to be sloppy.
+Faster running nudges you toward better efficiency.
 Thus, if you’ve found yourself slouching during your long runs or overstriding, speedwork can be a good way to get your running form back up to par.

 Additionally, since you’ll be doing intervals, you can remind yourself to check your form every time you start one.
 Are your shoulders relaxed?
 Is your head in line with your spine?
 Are your eyes looking straight ahead?
 Are your arms at a 90-degree angle?